-Because it breaks down silicone and grease in makeup, sunscreen, moisturizer and serum, dissolves all and gently lifts them off without stripping the skin of moisture or its essential oils.
-It is best done as a night time routine.
+Because it breaks down silicone and grease in makeup, sunscreen, moisturizer, and serum dissolve them all and gently lift them off without stripping the skin of moisture or its essential oils.
+It is best done as a nighttime routine.

-If you have acne prone skin for instance, an oil cleanse will loosen the pores and lift sebum gently, if you have oily skin it will remove the excess oil without stripping the skin of its oils so it won’t dry your skin out.
-If you have dry skin it will replenish and nourish your skin.
+For instance, if you have acne-prone skin, an oil cleanse will loosen the pores and lift the sebum gently.
+If you have oily skin, it will remove the excess oil without stripping the skin of its natural oils, so it won’t dry your skin out.
+If you have dry skin, it will replenish and nourish your skin.

 How to oil cleanse

-- Start on dry skin (doesn’t have to be clean just dry)
+- Start on dry skin (it doesn’t have to be clean, just dry).

 - Massage oil (natural, balm or cleansing products) into the skin in gently circular motions (this can last anywhere from 3-5-10 mins or even more!)